Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

 Unlikely that you use exactly the same BIOS files and external colour palette you **must** change your personal configfiles concerning this parts to adapt it to make it work properly!

+### **Clarification:**

+There is **NO** need to copy my configuration files at all!
+The required configuration file will be created automatically the first time a specific emulator is used with the bios files correctly set found in the appropriate bios folder!

+**BUT**:
+The newly created configuration file has only default values set and not the required ones one should want for the selected emulator!
+In that case one has to enter the emulator manually after start (by pressing F1) and set **all** wanted configs in the emulator menu.
+After finishing this the configfile has to be saved in the emulator too!
+This of course has only to be done once.
+For verification purposes one may want to have a look at my provided version of the configfile too.

 ***

 ## What has to be done